OpenSwitchNOS/openswitch-ops-docs/prerequisites.md

 * Unless you have powerful VMs, prefer real hardware.
 * OpenSwitch is developed on Ubuntu, but Debian, Fedora, SuSe should work fine as well.

-• At least 30GB of disk available for each OpenSwitch build directory (usually takes way less, but this is the worst-case scenario).
+At least 30GB of disk available for each OpenSwitch build directory (usually takes way less, but this is the worst-case scenario).

-## Minimun Hradware Recommended
+## Minimun Hardware Recommended

 * 2 cores
 * 4GB of memory